k3s-io/k3s/contrib/ansible/README.md

 node
 ```

-Start provisionning of the cluster using the following command:
+Start provisioning of the cluster using the following command:

 ```
 ansible-playbook site.yaml